 Sixth Grade English Language Arts (ELA) focuses on developing student’s reading and writing skills.
 Through reading novels, articles, and poetry students will learn how to analyze, compare/contrast, and evaluate the texts.
 Students will begin the year reading Wonder, a collaborative book analysis for sixth and seventh grades.
 Students will then continue reading Percy Jackson and the Lightning Thief, Number the Stars, Tuck Everlasting, A World Without Fish, and poetry.
 Students will engage in reading complementary articles and stories with each primary text and will relate discussions to historical or scientific units of study.
-In our English study, students will write literary analyses, as well as, narrative, persuasive, and informative essays.
+In our English study, students will use the Prentice Hall Grammar and Writing (2008) textbook.
+They will write literary analyses, as well as, narrative, persuasive, and informative essays.
 Through the writing process students will also develop grammar skills to become better writers.

-We will follow integrated science in sixth grade.
+We will follow integrated science in sixth grade, using the iScience (2016) series by McGraw Hill.
 Students will learn about matter, technology skills, astronomy, ecology, and physical science.
 I will use interactive notebook.
 Students will learn note taking skills, reasoning, critical thinking skills, typing lab reports, and team work.
 Students are expected to come prepared to class for review quiz every day.
 Students will take a chapter test at the end of each chapter followed by hands on lab activity.
 Students will have a major STREAM project this year.
 Sixth grade curriculum is truly spectacular and ignites curiosity in young minds.